Zeta36/Using-Google-Neural-Machine-Translation-for-chess-movements-inference-TensorFlow-/README.md

 enjoyed great success in a variety of tasks such as machine translation, speech recognition, and text summarization.

-I've used the release of this seq2seq to show the power of this model.
-Using a vocabulary with just de numbers and letters (the symbols) used for the chess algebraic notation, I could learn a model to infer the movement I human would do given a table state.
+I've used the release of this seq2seq to show the power of the model.
+Using a vocabulary with just de numbers and letters (the symbols) used for the chess algebraic notation, I could learn a model to infer the movement a human would do given a table state.

-The supervised learning uses source-target of the form:
+The supervised learning uses then source-target pairs of the form:

 Source:
 rnq1kb1r/pp11ppp1/11p11n11/1111111p/11111111/11111NPb/PPPP1P1P/RNBQR1KB b